stormpath/express-stormpath/docs/authentication.rst

     $ curl -v --user apiKeyId:apiKeySecret http://localhost:3000/secret

-You will need to tell your server that you want to secure your endpoints, and allow basic authentication.
-That is done with the ``apiAuthenticationRequired`` middleware::
+You will need to tell your server that you want to secure your endpoints and allow basic authentication.
+This is done with the ``apiAuthenticationRequired`` middleware::

     app.get('/secret', stormpath.apiAuthenticationRequired, function (req, res) {